-- Be sure a cohost is available who can help respond to questions from the audience - Mute all participants who are not presenting to reduce background noise. - Set up a separate call or video conference for judges to discuss the pitches. - Consider capturing screenshots to create a showcase photo collage you can share with participants. - Email participants their certificates of participation after the event.
+- Make sure a co-host is available who can help with responding to questions from the audience via chat or text. - Mute all participants who are not presenting to reduce background noise. - Set up a separate call or video conference for judges to discuss the pitches. - Consider capturing screenshots to create a showcase photo collage you can share with participants. - Email participants their certificates of participation after the event.